Dr-Dart/sample-dio-grippper/README.md

 * Change and add `TCP(Tool Center Point)` and `Tool Weight` Robot Parameters.
 Also you can set these parameters in the robot with tool button of the topbar in Dr.Dart-Platform.

-* Change the Digital I/O signal types, ports and values of the `Grasp` and `Release`.
+* Change the Digital I/O signal types, ports, values and wait time of the `Grasp` and `Release`.

 #### In Task Editor Module(former Task Builder/Task Writer),
 * `Grasp` and `Release` User Command block will be displayed in the User Command block list.